It’s never too late

 I dropped out of college when I was 19.
-That’s typically not how I introduce myself, but I feel it’s important context to how I ended up where I am today.
+That’s typically not how I introduce myself, but it’s important context to how I ended up where I am today.
 I’m Katie, 31, and I’m now a Senior Customer Success Manager for ITProTV, an online learning platform.
-Between dropping out and where I am now, there were a lot of experiences and lessons I had to learn.
-At 19, I wasn’t ready to decide on a major or career so I took a break from school.
-I did some traveling and had various jobs, from bartending, working for a veterinarian, and being a wine sales representative.
+Between dropping out and where I am now, I learned from a lot of experiences and lessons.
+At 19, I wasn’t ready to decide on a major or career.
+I took a break from school, travelled, and had various jobs.
+Ranging from bartending, working for a veterinarian, and being a wine sales representative.

 My favorite job was when I landed in Gainesville and became a bartender and manager at The Top downtown.
-It was where a lot of people I know get stuck: quick, easy, and fun money.
-But that doesn’t take into account the negatives of working in that industry.
+Despite the negatives of working in this industry, it was where a lot of people I know get stuck: quick, easy, and fun money.
 For example, aside from small hourly raises, there isn’t much room for advancement.
-Schedules are flexible, but to get the best money, you need to work nights and especially weekends, making it hard to have a social life outside of the bar.
-This isn’t to say that bartending is not a great job or career for those who love it.
-It is.
-But for me, I had always dreamed of being financially “stable,” not having to worry about retirement, and having some semblance of social life on weekends.
+Schedules are flexible, but you need to work nights and weekends to get the best money.
+This aspect makes it hard to have a social life outside of the bar.
+Bartending is a great career for those who love it.
+Personally, I always dreamed of being financially “stable,” not having to worry about retirement, and having some semblance of social life on weekends.

 I set a goal for myself to go back to school and finish my bachelor’s degree before I turned 30.
-As I worked my way through my classes, I started getting worried about landing a job once I graduated.
-After all, I had varied experiences, mostly in the hospitality industry.
+As I worked my way through my classes, I started worrying about landing a job once I graduated.
 One of my classmates knew my goals and suggested working as a sales development representative (SDR) on an outsourced sales team.
-I was doubtful at first because I needed to continue studying full-time and worried about how I’d fit in the extra work.
-After consideration, I remembered my goals and the necessity of networking skills, and I’m so glad I did.
+I needed to continue studying full-time and worried about how I’d fit in the extra work.
+After consideration, I remembered my goals and the necessity of networking, and I’m so glad I did.
 I met with the CEO of the company to discuss my goals and started working part-time in SDR sales while studying at UF.

-Working in college on an outsourced sales team allowed me to focus on and enhance my sales tactics and networking skills while pursuing my degree.
-I worked with various local businesses, and in turn, met great, like-minded people.
-I learned what kind of career I was interested in pursuing and was immersed in the Gainesville startup and tech community.
-My favorite project that I worked on as a part of an outsourced sales team was a campaign for SharpSpring.
-I got to learn about their company and network with some of their employees, one even became somewhat of a mentor to me.
+Working in college on an outsourced sales team allowed me to enhance my sales tactics and networking skills while pursuing my degree.
+I worked with various local businesses, and met great like-minded people.
+I learned what kind of career I wanted to pursue and immersed myself in the Gainesville startup and tech community.
+My favorite project as an SDR on an outsourced sales team was a campaign for SharpSpring.
+I learned about their company and networked with some of their employees, one even became a mentor to me.

-If I had to give any advice to those in college right now and nervous about getting a job, I would tell them to simply stop worrying and start working in college.
-My position in SDR sales has taught me that nothing is out of reach, no matter how old you are, your past experiences, or your current circumstances.
+My advice to those in who are nervous about working in college is to stop worrying and start gaining work experience.
+My position in SDR sales has taught me that nothing is out of reach.
 Set your goals and remember them.
-Work hard on your networking skills by connecting with any and EVERYONE, and say yes to things you’re afraid of.
-You got this.
+Lastly, work hard on your networking skills by connecting with EVERYONE, and say yes to things you’re afraid of.
+You got this